smartschat/cort/ANALYSIS.md

 where

-* doc_id is the identifier in the first line of an CoNLL document after #begin document, such as (bc/cctv/00/cctv_0000); part 000
+* doc_identifier is the identifier in the first line of an CoNLL document after #begin document, such as (bc/cctv/00/cctv_0000); part 000
 * `anaphor_start` is the position in the document where the anaphor begins (counting from 0),